mazicfilip/jira-tickets-generator/README.md

     - `issue_id` (str): ID of the Jira issue.
 - **Response**: JSON data indicating success or failure of the notification.

+## Testing Endpoint Protection

+To test the protection of endpoints, a static database with user data is included.

+For testing purposes, the following user credentials can be used:

+- Username: `filip`
+- Password: `secret`

+Additionally, a bearer token `fakehashedsecret` is available.

 ## Docker Support
 This project includes Docker support for containerization.
 To build and run the Docker container, use the following commands:
 ```bash